Ypertex/blog/content/articles/iooi/impact-vs-outcome/index.md

 When filling out the [IOOI Canvas](../#canvas-for-your-projects), try to start at the top with Impact.
 Imagine a moment in the future when the desired Impact has already happened.
 Note down your first idea on how to describe that future.

 **Is it something in face of which your team simply has been insignificant no matter what?** Then you went too far beyond the realm of what your team can influence.
-Break it down until you get in your team's sphere of incluence.
+Break it down until you get in your team's sphere of influence.

-Once you found an Impact that can be influenced by your team, ask yourself (again looking back from the hypothetcial, ideal future): **Is it something that your team has been perfectly capable of achieving by itself?** If yes, then you found a candidate for Outcome.
+Once you found an Impact that can be influenced by your team, ask yourself (again looking back from the hypothetical, ideal future): **Is it something that your team has been perfectly capable of achieving by itself?** If yes, then you found a candidate for Outcome.

 Of course, if the Impact eludes you and nobody else can answer your questions, pause for a moment.
 Is it possible that there's no real purpose for the team the way it's set up right now?
 Then it might be time to think about repurposing the team...